dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1306: Some punishments deter future crime effectively.
+### T1306: Punishment serves as a necessary deterrent.

 |Support|
 |---|